There are many excellent reasons to visit Italy.

 The archeological sites

-If you are an archeology geek, you will have about a million reasons to visit Italy.
 Archeological sites are scattered throughout the country.
 Walking around Rome, you will come across the Roman Forum and Largo di Torre Argentina (where there is a lovely cat sanctuary).
 Pompeii is one of the most unique archeological sites in the world – and it is massive.
 Even smaller cities like Cagliari have their own remains such as the Roman amphitheater and the Phoenician necropolis.

 But that’s not all.
 In Sardinia, you will find many nuraxis – dating back to the bronze age, this are unique to the island.
 The most famous one is Barumini, a UNESCO site, but wander around and you will bump into more.

 Italy is a paradise for art lovers.
 Here you will find some of the finest art galleries in the world and wherever you go you will find some masterpiece to admire.
-Museums such as Uffizi, Borghese Gallery, the Vatican Museums are the most popular museums in the country.
+Museums such as Uffizi, Borghese Gallery and the Vatican Museums are the most popular museums in the country.
 But art can be found on display in the myriad churches you will find around the country.
 Paintings such as the Last Supper in Milan, or the Last Judgement in the Sistine Chapel are an absolute must see.

 No, it is not always summer in Italy.
 We do get quite a good dose of rain and snow in the fall and winter months.
 But, compared to many other countries, we have more days of sun than average.